nightscout/cgm-remote-monitor/README.md

 - [Nightscout Setup with Microsoft Azure] (http://www.nightscout.info/wiki/faqs-2/azure-2) (not recommended, please [switch from Azure to Heroku](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/nightscout-setup.html#switching-from-azure-to-heroku) )
 - Linux based install (Debian, Ubuntu, Raspbian) install with own Node.JS and MongoDB install (see software requirements below)
-- Windows based install (Debian, Ubuntu, Raspbian) install with own Node.JS and MongoDB install (see software requirements below)
+- Windows based install with own Node.JS and MongoDB install (see software requirements below)

 Software requirements:

-- [Node.js](http://nodejs.org/) Node 8 LTS (Node 8.11.3 or later).
+- [Node.js](http://nodejs.org/) Latest Node 8 LTS (Node 8.11.3 or later).
 Use [Install instructions for Node](https://nodejs.org/en/download/package-manager/) or use `setup.sh`)
 - [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community) 3.x or later.
 MongoDB 2.4 is only supported for Raspberry Pi.

 As a non-root user clone this repo then install dependencies into the root of the project: